 There’s no need for you to give up your rights, no matter how distressing the end of your marriage is.
 The emotional pain caused by divorce will eventually go away.

 As painful as the divorce process can be, it also creates a road map for your future.
-You have the power to make decisions about the custody and visitation of your children, you have rights regarding the division of your debts, assets and military retirement, and in regards to child and spousal support.
+You have the power to make decisions about the custody and visitation of your children, you have rights regarding the division of your debts, assets, and military retirement, and in regards to child and spousal support.

 Divorce is not a situation you should try to handle on your own.
 Success depends on gathering the right resources and team members.
-Divorce Lawyers For Men bring mission critical skills and experience to the courtroom.
+Divorce Lawyers for Men bring mission-critical skills and experience to the courtroom.
 We will fight to protect your rights every step of the way.

-If you would like more information on the divorce process, or to take the best divorce resources with you in print, please check out our free divorce guide for men or contact our office to meet with an attorney about your particular circumstances.
+If you would like more information on the divorce process, or to take the best divorce resources with you in print, please check out our free divorce guide for men or contact our office at (360) 866-7393 to meet with an attorney about your particular circumstances.